William F. Wells: Legacy and posthumous relevance to COVID-19 pandemic

+In 2021, Wired described a critical over-generalization from Wells' tuberculosis research as "the 60-year-old scientific screwup that helped Covid kill."
 A major area of scientific inquiry during the COVID-19 pandemic was the disease's method of transmission, and especially the distinction between "droplet" transmission or "airborne" transmission, since different public health measures would be required depending on the transmission vector.
-Wells' work on droplet size and the airborne transmission of tuberculosis has been cited as important and influential research to support the identification of COVID-19 as airborne, even when particles exceeded 5 microns in size.
+A misunderstanding led to the widespread assumption—contrary to Wells' original findings—that only particles smaller than 5 microns could transmit disease.